 About the Center

 The Orange County Rape Crisis Center is a 501(c)3 non-profit agency.
 We have served the Chapel Hill, Carrboro, Hillsborough, and surrounding communities since 1974.
 We provide 24-hour crisis intervention services to survivors of sexual violence.
-Our services include our 24-Hour Help Line, support groups, workshops, and therapy referrals.
+Our services include our 24-Hour Help Line, advocacy and accompaniment, support groups, workshops, and therapy referrals.
 Additionally, the Center offers educational programs for raising awareness about sexual violence and teaching prevention skills.

 The Orange County Rape Crisis Center employs ten staff members.
 We are a United Way of the Greater Triangle Member Agency of Excellence.

 Awards & Honors